Flexonze/django-auto-actions/README.md

 And will display a success message like this:
 ![Example success message](https://github.com/Flexonze/django-auto-actions/raw/main/images/example_success_message.png)

 ## Support & Contributing

-Please consider giving the project a star.
-Your PRs are welcome!
+If you like it, please consider giving this project a star.
+If you’re using the package, let me know!
+You can also [create an issue](https://github.com/Flexonze/django-auto-actions/issues/new) for any problems or suggestions.
+PRs are always welcome!

 ## Authors